iamrakesh28/federated-learning/README.md

 Also, there could be multiple readers as well as writer threads at the server.
 In the version 1.0 of the application, it handles single read or write at a time.
 In current version, it can support multiple readers simultaneously.

 ### Testing
-To test the model on the training set,
+To test the model trained across various clients on the training set,
 ```
 cd server && python3 test.py
 ```